-Single server setup Go to the section Server Setup under the Job Distribution tab of the web administration page and enter the desired value in the box labelled "Maximum number of concurrent jobs" (figure 6.14).
+Single server setup To configure the maximum number of jobs that can be run concurrently on a single server, go to the section Server setup under the Job Distribution tab of the web administration page.
+Enter the desired value in the box labeled "Maximum number of concurrent jobs" (figure 6.14).

 Server setup

 Server mode

-Single server: One server, all processing done locally
+Single server: One ser ver, all processing done loc ally 🔻

 Master node host master-host master-host

 Master node port 7777 7777

 Master node display name master-host master-host

 CPU limit Unlimited T

-Maximum number of concurrent jobs 8 or unrestricted 1
+Maximum number of concurrent jobs 8 or unrestricted

 Save Configuration

-Figure 6.14: Set the maximum number of concurrent jobs or check the "Unrestricted" box to change the setting for the single server setup.
+Figure 6.14: Set the maximum number of concurrent jobs or check the "unrestricted" box.
+If unrestricted is chosen, the maximum number of jobs that can be run concurrently is equal to the number of cores on the system.

-Job node setup Go to the section Job queuing options under the Job Distribution tab of the web administration page and enter a value for each job node listed under the "Concurrent jobs per node" section (figure 6.15).
+Job node setup To configure the maximum number of jobs that can be run concurrently on a given job node, go to the section Job queuing options under the Job Distribution tab of the web administration page.
+Enter a value for each job node listed under the "Concurrent jobs per node" section (figure 6.15).

-Concurrent jobs per node
+Concurrent jo Concurrent jobs per node

 Provide a value for the maximum number of jobs that can simultaneously run on each job node.
 See manual for more information.

 host1-node01 10 or unrestricted

 host2-node02 10 or unrestricted

 Save

-Figure 6.15: Set the maximum number of concurrent jobs or check the "Unrestricted" box for any job node.
+Figure 6.15: Set the maximum number of concurrent jobs or check the "unrestricted" box for any job node.
+If unrestricted is chosen, the maximum number of jobs that can be run concurrently is equal to the number of cores on that job node.